John Waite

-John Charles Waite (born 4 July 1952) is an English musician.
-As a solo artist, he has released ten studio albums and is best known for the 1984 hit single "Missing You", which reached No. 1 on the US Billboard Hot 100 and the top ten on the UK Singles Chart.
-He was also the lead vocalist for the successful rock bands The Babys and Bad English.
+John Charles Waite (born 4 July 1952) is an English rock singer and musician.
+As a solo artist, he has released ten studio albums and is best known for the 1984 hit single "Missing You", which reached No. 1 on the US Billboard Hot 100 and the top ten on the UK singles chart.
+He was also the lead vocalist for the rock bands the Babys and Bad English.

+Early life and education

+Waite was born and raised in Lancaster, Lancashire, and was educated at Greaves Secondary Modern and Lancaster Art College (The Storey Institute).